MesoHacks-TooLazyTooSlow/.github/profile/README.md

 ## 🔭Future of the project
-We will definetly look for scaling this project.
-We are planning to create a web-application as well for easy access.
-Further we want to introduce a reward system for the people who volunteers to help.
+We will look to scale this project.
+We are planning to create a web application as well for easy access.
+Further, we want to introduce a reward system for those who volunteer to help regarding which we can collaborate with different companies.
-Also, showing the live locations of available volunteers in the application is one of the features we want to integrate in the project, so that it will be easy for the people to locate a nearby volunteer.
+Also, showing the live locations of available volunteers in the application is one of the features we want to integrate into the project so that it will be easy for people to locate a nearby volunteer.
+For instance, there is no business aspect of the project, and we don't want to profit from it.
+Hence, the generated revenue will be invested in the maintenance and betterment of the software.

 ## 🛠️Tools & Languages Used